-For users experiencing difficulty with the system recognizing their voice commands or numbers, the UConnect system Voice Training feature may be used.
-To enter this training mode, follow one of the two procedures: From outside the UConnect mode (e.g. from radio mode),
+For users experiencing difficulty with the system recognizing their voice commands or numbers, the UConnect[TM] system Voice Training feature may be used.
+To enter this training mode, follow one of the two procedures:

+From outside the UConnectTM mode (e.g. from radio mode)

-- Press and hold the 'Voice Recognition' button for 5 seconds until the session begins, or - Press the 'Voice Recognition' button and say "Setup, Voice Training" command.
+- Press and hold the "Voice Recognition" button for 5 seconds until the session begins, or, - Press the "Voice Recognition" button and say "Setup, Voice Training" command.

-Repeat the words and phrases when prompted by the UConnect System.
+Repeat the words and phrases when prompted by the UConnectTM system.
 For best results, the Voice Training session should be completed when the vehicle is parked, engine running, all windows closed, and the blower fan switched off.